vjbarayuga/App-Dev-2024/README.md

 # App-Dev-2024

 # Course Description:
-This course focuses on developing software applications using the web and emerging technologies.
-Emphasis is on requirements management, interface design, usability, and deployment including ethical and legal considerations.
+This comprehensive course is designed to equip students enrolled in Applications Development with the essential skills for crafting software and web applications utilizing the cutting-edge of web development and emerging technologies.
+The curriculum places a strong emphasis on key aspects such as web design and programming, requirements management, interface design, usability optimization, and deployment strategies.
+Additionally, ethical and legal considerations are thoroughly explored to ensure that participants develop a well-rounded understanding of responsible software development practices.

 # Course Requirements:
 1. Laptop or Personal Computer